Cato Institute: 20th century

 The institute was founded in January 1977 in San Francisco, California; named at the suggestion of cofounder Rothbard after Cato's Letters, a series of British essays penned in the early 18th century by John Trenchard and Thomas Gordon.

 In 1981, Murray Rothbard was removed from the Cato Institute by the board.
 That same year, Cato relocated to Washington, D.C., settling initially in a historic house on Capitol Hill.
 The institute moved to its current location on Massachusetts Avenue in 1993.

 21st century

 In 2009, Cato Institute was the fifth-ranked think tank in the world in a study of think tanks by James G. McGann, at the University of Pennsylvania, based on a criterion of excellence in "producing rigorous and relevant research, publications and programs in one or more substantive areas of research".

 In 2015, Cato's revenue exceeded $37 million, and the organization had 124 employees on staff.
 In 2024, its revenue was reported at more than $71 million.

+Ideological relationships

+Libertarianism and classical liberalism

+Many Cato scholars have advocated support for civil liberties, liberal immigration policies, drug liberalization, and the repeal of Don't Ask Don't Tell and laws restricting consensual sexual activity.
+The Cato Institute officially resists being labeled as part of the conservative movement because "'conservative' smacks of an unwillingness to change, of a desire to preserve the status quo".

+Cato has strong ties to the political philosophy of classical liberalism.
+According to former executive vice president David Boaz, libertarians are classical liberals who strongly emphasize the individual right to liberty.
+He argues that, as the term "liberalism" became increasingly associated with government intervention in the economy and social welfare programs, some classical liberals abandoned the old term and began to call themselves "libertarians".
+Officially, Cato admits that the term "classical liberal" comes close to the mark of labeling its position, but fails to capture the contemporary vibrancy of the ideas of freedom.
+According to Cato's mission statement, the Jeffersonian philosophy that animates Cato's work has increasingly come to be called 'libertarianism' or 'market liberalism.'
+It combines an appreciation for entrepreneurship, the market process, and lower taxes with strict respect for civil liberties and skepticism about the benefits of both the welfare state and foreign military adventurism.

+In 2006, Markos Moulitsas of the Daily Kos proposed the term "Libertarian Democrat" to describe his particular liberal position, suggesting that libertarians should be allies of the Democratic Party.
+Replying, Cato's vice president for research Brink Lindsey agreed that libertarians and liberals should view each other as natural ideological allies, and noted continuing differences between mainstream liberal views on economic policy and Cato's "Jeffersonian philosophy".